gesminty/recipe/ingredients.md

 ¼ teaspoon sesame seeds

 Optional

-2 green onions, thinly sliced or regular onion sauteed mushrooms, carrots, cucumber, cabbage
+2 green onions, thinly sliced or regular onion sauteed (step 2) mushrooms, carrots, cucumber, cabbage or any other vegetable will do (fresh or lightly sauteed)